Medicare Supplement Plans in Nebraska

 In addition to the monthly Medigap premium, beneficiaries enrolled in Plan N will pay the following out-of-pocket costs:

 - Doctor office copays up to $20 per visit

 - Emergency room copays up to $50 per visit

-Plan N is sometimes one of the most cost-effective plan options for beneficiaries who don’t visit the doctor or emergency room often.
+Plan N is sometimes one of the most cost-effective options for beneficiaries who often don't visit the doctor or emergency room.

 High-Deductible Plan G

 Each Nebraska beneficiary will see different rates for Medicare Supplement insurance plans available in their zip code.
-Pricing is based on personal factors like age, gender, and tobacco usage plus location at the time of application.
+Pricing is based on personal factors like age, gender, tobacco usage, and the location of the application.

 When can I apply for a Medicare Supplement plan?

 Nebraska beneficiaries typically receive the lowest rates when they apply for Medigap insurance during their Medigap Open Enrollment Period.
 This is a six-month period that only occurs one time and entitles beneficiaries to valuable guaranteed issue rights.
 Once the period closes, beneficiaries must qualify for a special enrollment period to receive those rights again.